-8) Art Clay Silver - Paper
+5) Art Clay Silver - Paper Type

-The paper has a different consistency to the clays, it is completely dry and sliiiightly rubbery.
+The paper has a different consistency to the clays, it is completely dry and slightly rubbery.
 It is thin and flexible, and can be plaited, origami folded, punched, cut, or layered to create thicker sheets.
 Cut out shapes with a craft paper punch and decorate your clay pieces.
 Appliqué pieces (where you put Art Clay paper on top of Art Clay clay) should ideally dry in room temperature or a low temperature dryer to avoid cracking.
 The paper on its own does not need to dry before firing, it can go straight in the kiln.
 Don't add any water to the paper.
-If you get any cracks, repair these after firing with Oil Paste (adding water or normal paste will make the paper difficult to work with, and too much water will make it disintegrate).
+If you get any cracks, repair these after firing with paste (adding water will make the paper difficult to work with, and too much water will make it disintegrate).
 To apply paper shapes to a base clay piece, apply a small amount of thinned Art Clay Paste to the clay piece and apply the shape.
-Shrinks about 9-10% (as the shrinkage than the clay, you can get some interesting doming effects if you add a lot if paper to clay).
+Shrinks about 9-10%

-9) Art Clay Gold 22 Carat
+6) Art Clay Gold 22 Carat